hazelnutx/food-app/README.md

 rich client side data structure.
 This consumes our rate limit quicker than necessary, but it was a very cheap design in terms of development, which I decided was okay for the goals of this project.

+## No API proxy
+As the test instruction had no server side requirement I did not develop an API proxy to hold the API keys.
+The keys are instead injected into the frontend application via environment variables, which is a bad practice.

+## No tests
+As the test was small (4-8 hours expected, and I went for an app size requiring ~16 hours), there was no room for doing TDD.
+I did however prepare architecture for tests and test coverage.

 # Project structure
 A conventional CRA, with `index.tsx` being the entry point.